 Cases in Which a Cohabitation Investigation Should Be Taken

-A cohabitation investigation can be suitable where alimony payments are being made and there are solid reasons to believe that a former spouse is living with a new partner.
-It is particularly applicable when legal standards must be met and informal discussions or assumptions are not sufficient.
+A cohabitation investigation may be right when alimony is being paid and there is credible reason to believe a former spouse is living with a new partner.
+These cases require more than suspicion—legal standards must be met, and informal assumptions are not enough.

 Final Thoughts

-Cases of cohabitation are seldom clear-cut.
-Courts require clear, consistent, and legally obtained documentation to alter or end support obligations.
-A private investigator helps ensure that evidence reflects reality rather than guesswork and is presented in a manner the court can rely upon.
+Cohabitation cases are rarely straightforward.
+Courts require clear, consistent, and legally obtained evidence to modify or terminate support obligations.
+A private investigator ensures that the evidence reflects actual behavior—not assumptions—and is documented in a way the court can rely on.

-If you believe that cohabitation may impact your alimony or support payments, the best next step is to consult a professional attorney and a licensed private investigator.
+If you believe cohabitation may be affecting your alimony or support obligations, the next step is to consult with a qualified attorney and a licensed private investigator.